 “Leaving the language corner of your brain to grow cobwebs and instead turning your attention to the picture-generating muscles isn’t a bold leap into the future, it’s a giant leap backward: in ambition, in maturity, in evolution,” wrote Smith.
 “It’s like deciding that going to the restroom is too much trouble and relying on Depends instead.”

-But are typed smiley-face emoticons and their emoji descendants really turning us into cavemen that wear diapers?
+But are typed smiley-face emoticons and their emoji descendants really turning smartphone users into cavemen that wear diapers?

 Linguist Gretchen McCulloch took the time to see if it was possible to speak in all emoji and rid ourselves of words forever.
 The answer was a definitive no.